lliamsymonds04/PatternAnalysis-2025/recognition/hipmri-vqvae-s4802711/README.md

 The following question shows the process of vector quantization:
 $$\text{Quantize}(E(\mathbf{x})) = \mathbf{e}_k \text{, where } k = \underset{j}{\arg\min} \|E(\mathbf{x}) - \mathbf{e}_j\|$$

-This is then used in this algorithm to reconstruct the training images:
+This process ensures a discrete, codebook-based representation, which is essential for the quality of the final images.

 ![Training Algorithm](./assets/vqvae-train-alg.png)